White-Mask-230/A-free-owl/README.md

 * This books can be use as primary source.

-* This books can be use as primary source.

 * This project focus in demonstrated the information, not only to store it.

 * This project respects the work of all people, so while it is allowed to include changes, you must demonstrate why the information was wrong.